 How to Report an Incident to The Doctors Company:

-You may also wish to discuss the incident with your Regional Claims Office or patient safety risk manager, but this would NOT constitute notice to the company.
+You may also wish to discuss the incident with your patient safety risk manager, but this would NOT constitute notice to the company.
 Initial notice is only accepted in writing.

 Additional Recommendations to Ensure Defensibility:

 When we receive your written report, we will send you an acknowledgment and will carefully review your report.
 If no action is required in the case of an incident, we will inform you that the report and medical records have been filed for reference in the event that a claim should develop.
 Depending on the facts and circumstances of the event, a claim specialist may need more information from you.
 In the case of a lawsuit or a demand for arbitration, we will send you an acknowledgment along with specific instructions for future handling.
-Call your Regional Claims Office or speak with your claim specialist at any time to ask questions or to receive an update on your case.
+Contact your claim specialist at any time to ask questions or to receive an update on your case.
 You can expect to receive an update quarterly and/or when significant events occur.

 Our Commitment to You